 In order to meet the rapidly increasing demand for electric power and to reduce the risks arising from import dependency, it is planned to commission 2 nuclear power plants by 2023 and start the construction of the 3rd power plant.

 Nuclear power plants should be not regarded only as electricity generation facilities.
 The nuclear power plant project, which consists of approximately 550 thousand components and equipment, will provide added value to our country's industry together with the dynamism and employment opportunities it provides to other sectors.

 In addition to this, studies continue at the focus of human resource development.
-Every year, as many as 600 students are sent to Russia for nuclear energy education.
-By this year, 259 Turkish students were sent to Russia for nuclear training.
-In particular, Turkish students will be employed in different fields from engineering to managerial level in the Akkuyu Nuclear Power Plant Project after approx. 6,5 years of training, including internship in the plants in Russia.
+In order to meet the need for an engineer to work in Akkuyu, 88 of the 245 students who were sent to receive education in Russia graduated in the previous days and they has started to working within Akkuyu Nuclear Power Plant Project.
+In particular, Turkish students will be employed in different fields from engineering to managerial level in the Akkuyu Nuclear Power Plant Project.